ppkgtmm/bank-churn-prediction/README.md

 jupyter notebook
 ```

-2. Navigate to project folder in the browser tab automatically opened by jupyter
+2. Navigate to project folder (if required) in the browser tab automatically opened by jupyter
 3. Open notebook file and run cells (control + Enter) starting from the top

 #### Preprocess data